 Where to stay on a German Road trip

 From Berlin to Munich and then to Frankfurt, we drove over 1,600 miles.
-It was a lot of driving but we met amazing people, experienced the smallest villages and at the end knew we only barely saw Germany and cannot wait to go back.
-Here is a quick recap of our itinerary and links to all of the Airbnb rentals and hotels we stayed at in Germany and quick sentence or two about the location should you be planning travel to any of these locations.
+It was a lot of driving but we met amazing people, experienced the smallest villages and in the end knew we only barely saw Germany and cannot wait to go back.
+Here is a quick recap of our itinerary and links to all of the Airbnb rentals and hotels we stayed at in Germany and a quick sentence or two about the location should you be planning to travel to any of these locations.
 (If you are new to renting Airbnb homes for vacation be sure to check out my tips for beginners.)

 Quentin Berlin – Berlin, Germany for 2 nights

 Plenty of room for four adults if you book the Luxury Triple/Quadro room and the beds are very comfortable!
-The hotel is a little run down and the elevator was sketchy but the staff was very nice and the location to coffee shops, an ATM, public transportation, a pharmacy and an amazing pub made up for anything the hotel was missing.
+The hotel is a little run down and the elevator was sketchy but the staff was very nice and the location of coffee shops, an ATM, public transportation, a pharmacy, and an amazing pub made up for anything the hotel was missing.
 In fact, we ate at the Restaurant & Bierhaus Xantener Eck Berlin TWICE because it was so amazing.

-Burghotel, Nuremberg – 1 night (About half way between Berlin and Munich)
+Burghotel, Nuremberg – 1 night (About halfway between Berlin and Munich)

 Vierkirchen, Germany for 3 nights (Just outside of Munich)

 A lovely rental that was very clean, with laundry and close to the grocery store and public transportation.
 Our host was from America and spoke English, which was a huge help.
 We loved being only a few short miles from Dachau, Germany and close to many quaint restaurants.
-One thing to note is that the host lives on premises.
+One thing to note is that the host lives on the premises.
 However, the amenities such as coffee, tea, snacks, fans, parking, directional help, WIFI, television and so much more was well worth it.

 Ortenberg, Germany for 2 nights (Close to Frankfurt)

-A beautiful rental home that was sparkly clean with such comfortable beds, WIFI, laundry and views of the German countryside.
-The hosts leave a very detailed manual that was appreciated and they’re off site, which we liked for privacy.
+A beautiful rental home that was sparkly clean with comfortable beds, WIFI, laundry and views of the German countryside.
+The hosts leave a very detailed manual that was appreciated and they’re off-site, which we liked for privacy.
 Our family of four had more than enough room and just a few short miles from the home are many small villages with restaurants, gas stations and markets for food.
 This is definitely a countryside home.

 We started in Berlin and flew out of Frankfurt to Dublin, Ireland.
-It was an adventure and I can’t wait to share in my next post a few tips for visiting Germany and these different cities, villages and making the most out of a trip to Germany.
+It was an adventure and I can’t wait to share in my next post a few tips for visiting Germany and these different cities, and villages and making the most out of a trip to Germany.
 I have many tips, observations and lessons to share.
 If you’re planning a trip get my guide for packing for a trip, it’s free!